 'Rising star's album impresses, as chilled as Al Green in a refrigerator, swoon-some lyrics, brooding widescreen title track that swells the heart' - Hot Press Magazine

-2017 has seen Robert play a number of key dates including The Christie Hennessey Songwriter's Festival, The Water Music Festival, played support for UMAN Music Group, live play on Ireland's TodayFM, ShannonsideFM, Nova, Dublin City FM, NearFM as well as a string of performances in popular Dublin venues Whelan's, The Workman's Club, Bello Bar, culminating on NYE for the Smithwick's 10 Degrees West Festival on Achill Island, Co.
-Mayo.
+2018 has seen Robert play a number of key dates including The Christie Hennessey Songwriter's Festival, The Water Music Festival, 10 Degrees West, played support for UMAN Music Group, live play on Ireland's TodayFM, ShannonsideFM, Nova, Dublin City FM, NearFM as well as repeat performances in popular Dublin venues Whelan's, The Workman's Club, Bello Bar and The Underground.

 Robert has also written for a number of Irish and UK based artists and has published a book of lyrics.